How to spot hail damage on your home after a storm

 Depending on the severity of a storm, hail can be either a minor event or cause significant damage.
-According to the National Weather Service (NWS), hailstones fall from 30,000 feet high, reaching up to 120 mph before they hit the ground.
+According to the National Weather Service (NWS), hailstones can reach up to 120 mph before they hit the ground.
 And, the NWS states that hail causes about $1 billion in damage to crops and property each year.
 If you happen to experience a hail-producing storm, it’s important to know how to identify damage to your home so you can take steps toward remediation.

 A home is designed to withstand normal weather patterns and elements.
 But, the exterior of your home can be significantly damaged by a hailstorm.
 Here are some basic tips for inspecting your home for hail damage, according to Angie's List: